 What is proton therapy?
 An effective alternative to traditional radiation that targets tumors and cancer cells more precisely.

 Proton therapy can deliver effective cancer treatment, with a low risk of side effects.

 Targeted treatment is always important for cancer treatment, but it can be especially crucial for patients who have tumors in delicate areas of the body.
-For example, when patients with prostate cancer receive proton therapy, the bladder, rectum and other organs and tissue in the pelvic area receive less harmful radiation than they might with other treatments.
+For example, when patients with prostate cancer receive proton treatment, the bladder, rectum and other organs and tissue in the pelvic area receive less harmful radiation than they might with other treatments.

 Proton therapy and the Bragg peak.

-A natural phenomenon in the way that protons move and release their energy - called the Bragg peak - is what makes protons useful for cancer treatment.
+A natural phenomenon in the way that protons move and release their energy - called the Bragg peak - is what makes proton radiation useful for cancer treatment.
 The Bragg peak is the burst of energy released by protons when they reach the end of their path at the site of a tumor.
 In proton therapy, the Bragg peak can be placed at any depth in the tissue, according to the depth of the tumor.

 Protons release their energy when they reach the site of a tumor.

 Figure 1: The path of a single proton as it enters the body and deposits the vast majority of its energy at a single point.
 This phenomenon is referred to as the Bragg peak.
 Oncologists are able to manipulate the depth at which this takes place by controlling the speed of the proton.
 In addition, it is possible to “stack” protons in layers to cover an area in which a tumor is growing, thereby concentrating the radiation directly at the tumor site, with minimal damage to surrounding healthy tissue (See Figure 2).